waleedmebane/allsembly-prototype/docs/index.rst

 No account will be necessary to view contributions but only to make contributions.
 However, access without an account is not implemented, yet.
-In the currently implementation, users do not interact with each other, but just have private 'sandboxes' in which they can try out the existing features.
+In the current implementation, users do not interact with each other, but just have private 'sandboxes' in which they can try out the existing features.

 Indices and tables